Anglican Cathedral of St. John the Baptist: History

-The Cathedral is the Mother Church of the Diocese of Argentina and it is the place where the Diocesan Bishop and Dean, the Rt.
-Rev. Gregory J. Venables, has his “cathedra” or seat of honor.
+The cathedral is the Mother Church of the Diocese of Argentina and it is the place where the Diocesan Bishop and Dean, Brian Williams, has his “cathedra” or seat of honor.
 The Cathedral serves as a center for diocesan activities, and also it is home to a dynamic Christian community.
-The membership is national and international, caring, diverse and welcoming, committed to the Gospel of Jesus Christ, and inspired to share God’s love with all.
+The membership is national and international, caring, diverse and welcoming, committed to the Gospel of Jesus Christ, and inspired to share God's love with all.
+The previous Bishop was the Rt.
+Rev. Gregory J. Venables.

 Worship

+As from 2022 onwards, the cathedral has bilingual (Spanish, English) and trilingual (Spanish, English and Portuguese) services at 10:30 local time.
+As from 2023 it is also open some days at midday.

 Heritage designations

 On December 29, 2000, the church was declared a National Historic and Artistic Monument by the Argentine Republic.